Music in the Barn

 Please join us for Keith Pray’s Big Soul Ensemble.. a 16 piece Jazz band!

-We will be offering an abbreviated, concert friendly menu for this evening.
+We will be offering an abbreviated, concert friendly menu for these evenings.

 Seating from 5:30-6:30.
 Music at 6:30.
 No cover